acdh-oeaw/VELD_registry/README.md

       - input:
         - 1:
           - description: This input is hard-wired to the apis spacy-ner repo and not made for generic usage.
-          - file_type: pickle, txt, json, spacy model
+          - file_type: pickle, txt, json, spaCy model
           - content: NER gold data, Machine learning model, NLP model
       - output:
         - 1: